Supernovae neutrino detection via coherent scattering off silicon nuclei: Introduction

 Furthermore, supernovae are the most powerful sources of MeV neutrinos in the Universe, which come in all flavors and are emitted over a timescale of several tens of seconds.
 Therefore, since the coherent elastic neutrino-nucleus scattering is a neutral current process, it can be used for detecting all three neutrino and antineutrino flavors.

 In this paper, we estimate the expected number of supernovae neutrino (SN$\nu$) events considering a coherent elastic neutrino-nucleus scattering (CE$\nu$NS) between a neutrino and a silicon nucleus.
-Silicon has been gaining prominence in particle physics due to the increasing use of CCDs (Charge Coupled Devices) in experiments such as CONNIE (Coherent Neutrino Nucleus Interaction Experiment), DAMIC (Dark Matter in CCDs) and SENSEI (Sub-Electron-Noise Skipper-CCD Experimental Instrument).
+Silicon has been gaining prominence in particle physics due to the increasing use of CCDs (Charge Coupled Devices) in experiments such as CONNIE (Coherent Neutrino Nucleus Interaction Experiment) \cite{Aguilar-Arevalo:2019jlr, Aguilar_Arevalo_2016}, SENSEI (Sub-Electron-Noise Skipper-CCD Experimental Instrument) \cite{Abramoff_2019, Crisler_2018} and DAMIC-M (Dark Matter in CCDs at Modane) \cite{Castello-Mor:2020jhd}.
 The calculated number of expected SN$\nu$ events, integrated over a window of about $18$ s, is in the order of $4$ events considering $10$ kg of silicon mass and a SN located $1$ kpc away.
 For a SN at a distance similar to the red supergiant Betelgeuse ($196$ pc away), and considering $10$ kg of detector mass, the number of expected events increases to $\sim 30-120$ depending on the SN model.
 Such results confirm that silicon detectors can be effectively employed as SN$\nu$ detectors and even distinguish between SN models for certain target masses and SN distances.

 The paper is organized as follows.
 In Section \ref{sec-theory} we summarize the well-know results for the cross section for the coherent elastic neutrino-nucleus scattering within the Standard Model to lowest order.
 In Section \ref{SN-model} we present the SN model simulations we used to extract the neutrino emission spectra.
 In Section \ref{event-rate} we present and discuss our results for the neutrino event rate that would be obtained in a silicon detector under the conditions mentioned above.
 Finally, in Section \ref{outlook} we present our outlook and final comments.